-6. SUMMARY
+6. SUMMARY OF RESULTS

-A complete summary of the predicted wind comfort and safety conditions at grade level and within the amenity terraces is provided in Section 5 of this report and illustrated in Figures 3A-4D, as well as Figure 5 (following the main text).
+A complete summary of the predicted wind comfort conditions is provided in Section 5 and illustrated in Figures 3A-5D.
 Based on computer simulations using the CFD technique, meteorological data analysis of the Ottawa wind climate, City of Ottawa wind comfort and safety criteria, and experience with similar developments in Ottawa, we conclude the following: